Cross of Iron (board game): Reception

-Despite the additional complexity, armor enthusiasts were pleased.
+In Issue 39 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard commented, "Cross of Iron really demonstrates just how very wonderful, in design and especially development terms, the original Squad Leader game is.
+All of the additional complexities and variations of COI would seem to fit on well, as if the original game was designed with them all in mind."
+But Barnard questioned if the game was getting too complex and what effect that might have on the players, noting, "One could foresee gamers spending more time sorting out which parts of the rules they will play to than they spend actually playing the game."
+Despite this, Barnard concluded on a positive note, saying, "It's a really tasty number with stacks to appeal to the eye and add spice to the old Squad Leader original, only don't expect it to be so easy to digest."

 In Special Issue #2 of Campaign, armor researcher Lorrin Bird described the impact that this game had on the war-gaming community, saying that Cross of Iron "has changed the value of the game system immensely.
 Now, instead of being a good infantry game, particularly with regard to support weapons and leadership effects, the system represents one of the best combined arms representations available from either a boardgame or miniatures approach."
 Bird further noted, "In comparison with the SL system, the new game mechanics for tanks are both terribly involved and interesting, since the degree of tank trivia has both exceeded the infantry and approached a level that only Tractics has previously attempted in the field of miniature armor rules."
 Bird concluded, "After suffering through the rather simplistic armor rules of Squad Leader, the publication of Cross of Iron has not only made up for the inane simplicities of its parent game but has brought into the field of armor miniatures design a host of innovative and highly sophisticated concepts."